Claude Code Workflows That Scale

 For engineering teams, prompt structure matters more than prompt length:

 - **System intent**: stack, coding standards, and safety constraints.
-Ensure your system intent aligns with the latest coding standards and security protocols, such as OWASP 2025 and ISO/IEC 27001:2025.
-Verify if newer versions are available and update accordingly.
+Ensure your system intent aligns with the latest coding standards and security protocols, such as OWASP 2026 and ISO/IEC 27001:2026.
+These have been updated to reflect current security landscapes.

 - **Task intent**: user outcome, not just technical output.
 Focus on the broader impact and user experience.

 - **File boundaries**: where to edit and where not to edit.
 Tools like CodeQL can assist in defining and enforcing these boundaries more effectively.
 CodeQL continues to be a leading tool, but newer alternatives such as Semgrep have gained prominence for their flexible rule definitions.
-Verify if CodeQL remains a leading tool or if there are newer alternatives available.
+Semgrep has become increasingly popular for its ease of use and powerful pattern matching capabilities.

 - **Verification plan**: what must pass before merge.
 Incorporate AI-driven verification tools that can predict and prevent integration issues.
 Examples include SonarQube and Checkmarx, which now offer AI-enhanced analysis for more accurate results.
-Check for the latest capabilities.
+These tools have introduced new capabilities for real-time code scanning.

 ## Team-Level Guardrails